 - Offer to share your resume before being asked

 - Look into organizations outside of your initial radar; you never know what gems you’ll find

 - Know the type of position you are looking for

 - Treat every session like an interview

-The Career and Professional Success (CaPS) team in joining with the Affirmative Action and Equity Office (AA&EO) team are committed to supporting and responding to concerns of discriminatory harassment, sexual violence and/or sexual harassment, bias, hate crimes, bullying or retaliation.
-If you as a student or student alumni have experienced or think you may have experienced any form of such conduct, please report the incident to UNH’s Affirmative Action and Equity Office here and/or contact the Career and Professional Success team at: firstname.lastname@example.org, (603) 862-2070, or reach out directly to a trusted member of the CaPS team.
+The Career and Professional Success (CaPS) team, joining with the Affirmative Action and Equity Office (AA&EO), is committed to supporting and responding to concerns of discriminatory harassment, sexual violence and/or sexual harassment, bias, hate crimes, bullying or retaliation.
+If you as a student or alumni have experienced or think you may have experienced any form of such conduct, please report the incident to UNH’s Affirmative Action and Equity Office here and/or contact the Career and Professional Success team at email@example.com, (603) 862-2070, or reach out directly to a trusted member of the CaPS team.
 Together, AA&EO and CaPS will work with you to address the matter and offer the support you may need.